-Positron Emission Tomography Response Criteria in Solid Tumors (PERCIST) make use of positron emission tomography (PET) to provide functional information to help determine tumor viability.
+Positron Emission Tomography Response Criteria in Solid Tumors (PERCIST) make use of positron emission tomography (PET) to provide functional information to help determine tumour viability.

-The criteria consist of four categories: complete metabolic response, partial metabolic response, progress...
+The criteria consist of four categories: complete metabolic response (CMR), partial metabolic response (P...

 Pericardial mesothelioma refers to a mesothelioma arising primarily from the pericardium.